bottosson/webgpu-sdl-imgui-cpp-starter/README.md

-This is a quick example of using Dear ImGui, SDL and the Dawn WebGPU implementation together.
+This is a quick example of using Dear ImGui, SDL and the Dawn WebGPU implementation together with a custom premake build script.
 I created this to be able to experiment with using WebGPU as native graphics API.
-Despite its name, WebGPU is showing a lot of promise as a simple native graphics API, but there aren't that many examples around for quickly getting started with WebGpu and C++.
+Despite its name, WebGPU is showing a lot of promise as a simple native graphics API, but there aren't that many examples around for quickly getting started with WebGPU and C++.

 Higlights:
 - If you have Windows and Visual Studio 2022 or Mac OS X and XCode, all you should need to get started is this repo (but no promises it will work for your particular configuration).